VahidFarahmandian/Jinget/04-Presentation/Jinget.Blazor/README.md

 `IsReadOnly`: If true, the input will be read-only.

+`IsRequired`: If true, the the input is required.

+`RequiredError`: Message to be shown whenever the `IsRequired=true` and no value has beed provided.

 `DefaultText`: Sets a default text to be shown in dropdownlist before selecting anything

 `DataProviderFunc`: Defines a method which is used to populate the data in dropdownlist.